devops-infra/docker-okta-aws-sso/README.md

 For details information about [gimme-aws-creds](https://github.com/Nike-Inc/gimme-aws-creds)'s configuration please refer to [README.md](https://github.com/Nike-Inc/gimme-aws-creds/blob/master/README.md).
 <br>Docker's entrypoint is binary of `gimme-aws-creds` and can accept any parameters, even when running as an alias, or a function (check usage below).
+<br>It supports Multi Factor Authentication.
+Not only with Authenticator app but even with Yubikey.

 This Docker image just packs their tool to quick reuse without the need of installing with Python.
 <br>It should have access only to following configuration files: